 Trip Plan

-• Departure: Noon from San Luis Obispo (date TBA)
+Departure: Noon from San Luis Obispo on May 17th, 2026 by charter bus

-• Arrival at Mt.
-Wilson: Evening, with either half night (until 1AM) or all-night observing session (until sunrise)
+Arrival at Mt.
+Wilson: Evening to begin our all-night observing session (until sunrise)

-• Return: Depart at dawn and return to San Luis Obispo
+Return: Depart at dawn on May 18th, 2026 to return to San Luis Obispo by charter bus

 Cost

-• General Members: Final cost is typically $250-$300, it’ depends on transportation and telescope selection, registration cost will include bus travel both ways and observatory fees (and perhaps a private pre-session private tour, a great way to get grounded in the remarkable history of the Observatory and to see the both big telescopes and the solar tower telescope before starting your session.)
+General Members: Cost is $300 per person for CCAS members ($400 for non-members).
+This includes bus travel both ways, observatory fees, and a private pre-session private tour (which is a great way to get grounded in the remarkable history of the Observatory and to see the both big telescopes and the solar tower telescope before starting your session).

 We will be spending the evening observing through the historic 60-inch telescope (legendary for public observing!).
 When we take our tour of the facility beforehand, we will also get to visit the famed 100-inch Hooker Telescope (the largest in the world for decades).